-The warranty reserve provision for 2013 includes two warranty accrual charges totaling approximately \$31,600.
-The first charge of approximately \$15,600 was made in the second quarter of 2013 related to remediation of primarily water infiltration issues in a single completed community.
-The water infiltration issues were the result of a design issue with several products developed for and built exclusively in that one community.
-The second charge of approximately \$16,000 was recorded in the fourth quarter of 2013 to increase the warranty accrual for a non-recurring service issue unrelated to the second quarter service issue.
+The warranty reserve provision for 2013 included two warranty accrual charges totaling approximately \$31,600.
+The first charge of approximately \$15,600 related to remediation of primarily water infiltration issues in a single completed community.
+The second charge of approximately \$16,000 was recorded to increase the warranty accrual for a non-recurring service issue.